GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/linux_hosting/index.md

 title: "Installing extensions on Linux"
 date: 2017-12-14
 updated: 2018-03-23
-description: How to package, host, and update crx files from a personal server.
+description: How to package, host, and update crx files from a personal server for Linux users.
 ---

 {% include 'partials/extensions/mv2page-in-mv3.md' %}

-Extensions hosted outside of the [Chrome Web Store][1] can only be installed by Linux users.
+Extensions hosted outside of the [Chrome Web Store][chrome-web-store] can only be installed by Linux users.
 This article describes how to package, host, and update `.crx` files from a personal server.
-If distributing an extension or theme solely through the [Chrome Web Store][2], consult [Webstore Hosting and Updating][3].
+If distributing an extension or theme solely through the [Chrome Web Store][chrome-web-store], consult [Webstore Hosting and Updating][hosting-options].

 ## Packaging {: #packaging }

 Extensions and themes are served as `.crx` files.
-When uploading through the [Chrome Developer Dashboard][4] , the dashboard creates the `.crx` file automatically.
+When uploading through the [Chrome Developer Dashboard][developer-dashboard], the dashboard creates the `.crx` file automatically.
 If published on a personal server, the `.crx` file will need to be created locally or downloaded from the Chrome Web Store.

 <!-- TODO this section's ID was previouly #create which is a duplicate of another section -->